mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Successful Builds:** 15 (last 7 days)
-- **Build Reliability:** SAGE-AI can analyze the build logs and identify patterns that lead to build failures.
-It can suggest optimizations and improvements to the build system to enhance reliability.
+  - SAGE-AI can analyze the commit history and build logs to identify patterns that lead to successful builds.
+It can suggest optimizations and best practices to maintain build stability.
-- **Predictive Maintenance:** AI can predict potential build issues based on historical data and current trends, allowing for proactive maintenance.
+  - **AI Suggestion:** Implement automated tests for common build failures and integrate SAGE-AI to monitor and suggest fixes.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**AI Help in Identifying and Fixing Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline | wc -l) bug fixes
+- **Recent Bug Fixes:** 3 (last 30 days)
+  - SAGE-AI can analyze commit messages and code changes to predict potential bugs and suggest fixes before they become issues.
+  - **AI Suggestion:** Use SAGE-A

 ---